kappaservices/kappaservices/README.md

 ### Kappa Enterprise Edition®
 ************************************************************************************************************************

-<b>The kappa Enterprise Edition is a turn-key, high performance computing platform designed specifically the Kappa Labs for Data Flow and Data Platform.</b>
+<b>The kappa Enterprise Edition® is a turn-key, high performance computing platform designed specifically the Kappa Labs for Data Flow and Data Platform.</b>

 ![kappa-community](https://user-images.githubusercontent.com/134499461/241078295-4f77cd91-2a36-481a-8d23-949630a90811.png)